Tommertom/dup-finder-node/README.md

 The key element here is the data-structure created in `SameSize`.
 This is going to be a huge tree with filesizes and the files that are found.
 And each file entry gets a lots of properties assigned in order to have kill-rules work on a per-file basis.
 So this also means aggregate properties are stored at file level - a lot of counting and redundant storage done.
 But that should not be a big issue.

+N.B.
+This code does not do any deletes - it only creates a list of files you could delete.

 Placed here on github for future reference.